2bibliotheques/2bibliotheques.github.io/resources.md

 ---
 layout: page
-title: External Hyperlinks
+title: Resources
 ---

 # Resources
 This page contains digital works and resources that have accumulated in bookmark folders, lists, or computer disk space of mine throughout time.
 Most of these have been discovered only within the past year.
-I have found all of the materials documented here to be valuable for divers reasons, reflected in the sweeping range of media types.
+I have found all of the materials documented here to be valuable for divers reasons, something that is reflected in the sweeping range of media types.

 ## External Hyperlinks
 [The Wayback Machine](https://web.archive.org/) – The Internet Archive Wayback Machine has been indispensable in being able to access obscure websites and files.
-The hyperlinks located in this very webpage may one day only be accessible through this resource.
-That is why it is listed up here.
+The hyperlinks located in this very webpage may one day be solely accessible using this resource.
+That is why I will keep it up here.

 ### Essays and Literature
 [Walking](https://www.gutenberg.org/cache/epub/1022/pg1022-images.html)